mosaicml/composer/docs/source/notes/resumption.rst

 .. note::

-    The pretrained weights can also be loaded from a remote file system with the trainer's ``load_object_store`` argument.
+    The pretrained weights can also be loaded from a remote filesystem with the trainer's ``load_object_store`` argument.
 In that way, our trainer is fully independent of any local storage!